hfzhmid/hfzhmid/README.md

 # 💫 About Me:
-I’m a student at SMA Negeri 1 Tondano with a strong passion for cybersecurity.
+I’m a student at SMA Negeri 1 Tondano with a strong passion for sleeping.

 Creating bugs since : 2022